top of page

 First, establish a bedtime routine.
 Having a consistent routine before bed can signal to your child that it's time to wind down and get ready for sleep.
 This can include things like reading a story, taking a bath, or listening to calming music.

 Second, create a sleep-conducive environment.
 This means making sure the room is dark, quiet, and at a comfortable temperature.
-Consider using room-darkening shades or a white noise machine to create a peaceful environment.
+Consider using dark curtains or a white noise machine to create a peaceful environment.

 Third, limit screen time before bed.
 The blue light emitted by electronic devices can suppress melatonin, the hormone that helps regulate sleep.
 Try to avoid screens for at least an hour before bedtime.